storyblok/storyblok-docs/content/content-delivery/v2/filter-queries/operation-eq-array.md

 ## Use-cases: eq_array

-Get all content entries that match entire array in a [N:N relationship](https://www.storyblok.com/tp/how-to-build-a-content-relationship) or if you want to get all entries that with the values in all of it's **array fields**.
+Get all content entries that match entire array in a [N:N relationship](https://www.storyblok.com/tp/how-to-build-a-content-relationship) or if you want to get entries that match with the values in all of it's **array fields**.
 You can combined this query with the `starts_with`, [pagination](#topics/pagination), and other query options of [Stories](#core-resources/stories/retrieve-multiple-stories) if needed.

 | Filter Query | Description |
 |--|--|